 - Matriage is the default legal scheme that binds all members of a matrilineal lineage residing in the same home.

-- It is possible to leave a matriage at any time, by residing elsewhere than in the permanent matriage members' residence.
+- At any time, it is possible to leave a matriage by residing elsewhere than in the permanent matriage members' residence.

 - Note: The residence criterion is reasonably well defined legally.
 It will probably need to be somewhat adjusted to conform to the concept of "matriage".

 - Adherence to an existing matriage is done simply by electing domicile to the permanent matriage members' residence, subject to their unanimous approval.

 This matriage regime will go back over the basic concepts of marriage.
-Thus the matriage members' obligations (that is to say of a matrilocal family) will be practically the same as those of the spouses in the current regime:
+Thus the matriage members' obligations (that is to say of a matrilocal family clan) will be practically the same as those of the spouses in the current regime:

 - Choose together their family residence;

-- Note: for most matrilocal families, this obligation will be the responsibility of the first generations.
-One of the matrilocal family benefits is to ensure to its members, and to all matrilineal lineage future generations, the same residence.
+- Note: for most matrilocal familie clans, this obligation will be the responsibility of the first generations.
+One of the matrilocal family clan benefits is ensuring that its members and all future generations' mothers' offspring have the same residence.

 - Contribute to household expenses according to their respective means;

 - Owe each other respect, fidelity, help, and assistance;

-- Note: the duty of fidelity has, of course, no sexual connotation within the matrilocal family.
+- Note: the duty of fidelity has, of course, no sexual connotation within the matrilocal family clan.

-Matriage will offer the income splitting possibility among all the family members when filing their tax returns This measure of household income splitting, although disputed by many when it comes to couples, will have the great advantage of strengthening economic ties within matrilocal families.
+Matriage will offer the income splitting possibility among all the family members when filing their tax returns.
+Although disputed by many when it comes to couples, this measure of household income splitting will have the great advantage of strengthening economic ties within matrilocal families.